Natixis fined 7.5 million euros in sub-prime exposure case

-PARIS (Reuters) -A French criminal court on Thursday ordered investment bank Natixis to pay a 7.5 million euros ($8.95 million) fine after finding the bank guilty of misleading investors in 2007 on its financial strength related to its sub-prime exposure.
+PARIS (Reuters) -A French criminal court on Thursday ordered investment bank Natixis to pay a 7.5 million euro ($8.95 million) fine after finding it guilty of misleading investors in 2007 on its financial strength related to its sub-prime exposure.

-Natixis denied any wrongdoing.
-Eric Dezeuze, a lawyer for the bank, said it was assessing a possible appeal with a decision to be taken within 10 days.
+Eric Dezeuze, a lawyer for the bank, said Natixis was lodging an appeal against the ruling as the bank denied any wrongdoing.

 Natixis was among the French banks hit the hardest by the financial crisis in 2007, when bonds backed by low quality mortgages - dubbed sub-prime loans - collapsed, causing losses for many lenders as the fallout spread through financial markets.

 Judges also ordered compensation for damages to retail investors.
-The bank’s lawyer Dezeuze told reporters the compensation could amount to around 1 million euros.
+Dezeuze told reporters the compensation could amount to around 1 million euros.

-“Of course, the ruling is not in line with our expectations”, Dezeuze told reporters.

-“We are considering the possibility of an appeal once we have read the judgment in more detail”, he said.
+“Natixis is appealing because this ruling did not take into account any of the arguments raised by Natixis, which considers that it did not commit any offence,” Dezeuze said.

 The case centred on a statement published in November 2007 by the bank regarding its subprime exposure.
 Natixis said it was not misleading as it could not have anticipated how the crisis would later escalate.